scottrbailey/dbtk/README.md

 # Useful when rotating encryption keys
 export DBTK_ENCRYPTION_KEY="old_key_here"
 dbtk migrate-config old_config.yml new_config.yml --new-key "new_key_here"

+# Run a check of which recommended libraries, database drivers are installed
+# and check configuration, encryption keys, etc.
+dbtk checkup
 ```

 **Common workflow for new deployments:**